smrghsh/samir-is-on-the-internet/README.md

-# gurumatcha-site-v1
+# test-blog
-gotta have a website
+the way i can test features on my blog in a seperate repo